brimdata/zui/docs/Remote-Workspaces-(v0.25.0+).md

           -log.path $HOME/.config/Brim/logs/zlake.log
 ```

-Building on what we learned earlier, the two adjustments we made:
+Building on what we learned earlier, we've made two adjustments here compared
+to the command line Brim would have invoked:

 1. `localhost` was dropped from the `-l` option.
 By providing only the port
 `:9867` specification, `zed lake serve` is now prepared to accept remote